 Who offers psychoeducational and giftedness assessments at QPS?

-Psychoeducational and giftedness assessments are offered by Dr. Jennifer Vriend, Dr. Molisa Meier, Dr. Jessica Kurta, Dr. Julian Caza (supervised practice), and Dr. Kelly Weegar (supervised practice).
+General psychoeducational and giftedness assessments are offered by Dr. Jennifer Vriend, Dr. Molisa Meier, Dr. Julia Ryan, Dr. Julian Caza, and Dr. Kelly Weegar.